Maronites: Syria

 There is also a small Maronite Christian community in Syria.
 In 2017, the Annuario Pontificio reported that 3,300 people belonged to the Archeparchy of Aleppo, 15,000 in the Archeparchy of Damascus and 45,000 in the Eparchy of Lattaquié).
 In 2015, the BBC placed the number of Maronites in Syria at between 28,000 and 60,000.

+Many Maronites fled Syria due to the war, seeking refuge in Lebanon, Europe, or the Americas.
+The Maronite Archdiocese of Aleppo remains one of the main religious institutions, serving a community that practices the unique Syriac-Antiochene liturgical tradition, similar to their counterparts in Lebanon.
+However, the community has faced significant challenges due to sectarian violence and political instability.
+Despite these difficulties, the Maronite Church continues to play an active role in Syria, providing humanitarian aid and preserving its cultural and religious heritage.

 Cyprus

 Maronites first migrated to Cyprus in the 8th century, and there are approximately 5,800 Maronites on the island today, the vast majority in the Republic of Cyprus.
 The community historically spoke Cypriot Maronite Arabic, but today Cypriot Maronites speak the Greek language, with the Cypriot government designating Cypriot Maronite Arabic as a dialect.

-Israel
+Israel and Palestine

 A Maronite community of about 11,000 people lives in Israel.
 The 2017 Annuario Pontificio reported that 10,000 people belonged to the Maronite Catholic Archeparchy of Haifa and the Holy Land and 504 people belonged to the Exarchate of Jerusalem and Palestine.